-The WAP-200N/WBS-200N is definitely suitable for wireless IP surveillance to enable to have wide deployments between buildings and to act as the backbone of public service.
-Additionally, its self-healing capability keeps connection alive all the time.
-With the IP55-rated outdoor UV-resistant enclosure, the WAP-200N/WBS-200N can perform normally under rigorous weather conditions, meaning it can be installed in any harsh, outdoor environments.
-With the proprietary Power over Ethernet (PoE) design, the WAP-200N/WBS-200N can be easily installed in the areas where power outlets are not available.
+The WAP-500N/WBS-500N is definitely suitable for wireless IP surveillance, and bridge link of building to building and backbone of public service.
+Additionally, the self-healing capability keeps connection alive all the time.
+With the IP55-rated outdoor UV-resistant enclosure, the WAP-500N/WBS-500N can perform normally under rigorous weather conditions, meaning it can be installed in any harsh, outdoor environments.
+With the proprietary Power over Ethernet (PoE) design, the WAP-500N/WBS-500N can be easily installed in the areas where power outlets are not available.